The Church of Jesus Christ of Latter-day Saints: Native American people

-Church leadership and publications have previously taught that Native Americans are descendants of Lamanites, a dark-skinned and cursed people from the Book of Mormon.
-More recently, claims by Mormon researchers and publications generally favor a smaller geographic footprint of Lamanite descendants.
-Mainstream science and archaeology fail to provide any evidence for the existence of populations of Lamanites.
-Current church publications state that the exact extent and identity of Lamanite descendants is unknown.
+Over the past two centuries, the relationship between Native American people and the LDS Church has included friendly ties, displacement, battles, massacres, slavery, education placement programs, official and unofficial discrimination, and criticism.
+Church leadership and publications taught that Native Americans are descendants of Lamanites, a dark-skinned and cursed people from the Book of Mormon.
+More recently, LDS researchers and publications generally favor a smaller geographic footprint of Lamanite descendants.
+There is no direct support amongst mainstream historians and archaeologists for the historicity of the Book of Mormon or Middle Eastern origins for Native American peoples.